Medications and supplements that can raise your blood pressure

-To see if caffeine raises your blood pressure, check your blood pressure about 30 minutes after drinking a cup of coffee or another caffeinated beverage you regularly drink.
-If your blood pressure increases by five to 10 points, you may be sensitive to the blood pressure raising effects of caffeine.
+To see if caffeine raises your blood pressure, check your blood pressure about 30 minutes after drinking a cup of coffee or another caffeinated beverage.
+If your blood pressure goes up by five to 10 points, you may be sensitive to the blood pressure-raising effects of caffeine.

 - Arnica (Arnica montana)